IsVeneti/greek-gov-nlp/README.md

 the decisions in the [diavgeia](https://www.diavgeia.gov.gr/) API, and saved alongside the existing metadata.

-After that, the results may be provided create a bar for the total exchanged currency compared to the selected metadata.
+After that, the results may be provided to create a bar for the total exchanged currency compared to the selected metadata.